 DIY in the World of Technology

 For millennials, the trend of DIY-ing stuff isn’t limited to doing new and extraordinary things.
 They can be as simple as mixing drinks on their own or baking pizza from scratch, and as complicated as making intricate detailing in sculptures or doing a whole room renovation project—every project, big or small, can be a source of pride for them.

 Another amazing advantage of having advanced technology is the easy transfer of knowledge and information.
-Aside from the ability to share to the world what they know and experience, the younger generations are able to easily find excellent source of things they can make on their own.
+Aside from the ability to share to the world what they know and experience, the younger generations can easily find an excellent source of things they can make on their own.
 Pinterest pages and DIY blogs that provide step-by-step guides for unique woodworking projects for beginners, making it possible for anyone who wishes to try out simple woodworking or any kind of DIY.

-When talking about DIY and doing things on their own, we aren’t just pointing out the millennials’ aim to explore a hobby; it can actually be a deeper passion for the young ones that can turn into a full-time career or a starting point for their own business ventures.
-We’ve seen the rise of start-up companies in the last few years, and a part of that is the desire of young people to do things themselves—from developing concepts, to creations of brands and the business aspect of starting a company—they are intrigued by the process itself.
-This is really similar to the process that people who do woodworking as therapeutic art going through.
+When talking about DIY and doing things on their own, we aren’t just pointing out the millennials’ aim to explore a hobby; it can be a deeper passion for the young ones that can turn into a full-time career or a starting point for their business ventures.
+We’ve seen the rise of start-up companies in the last few years, and a part of that is the desire of young people to do things themselves—from developing concepts to creations of brands and the business aspect of starting a company—they are intrigued by the process itself.
+This is similar to the process that people who do woodworking as therapeutic art going through.